 PUBLIC HEALTH CARE

 Australia's public health care system is called Medicare.
 Eligibility for benefits is generally restricted to residents of Australia.
 While Australia does have reciprocal healthcare agreements with several countries, it is best to check before you leave home and to always have appropriate travel insurance.
-For hospitals near you visit the My Hospitals
+For hospitals near you visit the My Hospitals website.

 BE SUN SMART